10 facts and figures that convey the pharmaceutical industry’s actual motivating factors.

-Implausible drug prices and unethical marketing techniques clearly isn’t the recipe to a successful reputation.
+Implausible drug prices and unethical marketing techniques clearly aren’t the recipe for a successful reputation.
 The transparency issue has improved somewhat, thanks to the Affordable Care Act’s Open Payment database that was released last year and requires pharmaceutical companies to disclose any payments and gifts given to doctors or hospitals.

 It’s been called America’s New Mafia; it’s been blamed for killing thousands of people.
 In the 2015 Harris corporate reputation poll that measures the quality of an industry’s reputation, the pharmaceutical industry ranked 9th out of 14 industries, with only 37% of public mentions being positive.
 Keep in mind that we’re talking about an industry that literally saves millions of lives by manufacturing life-saving medications.
 So why the bad rep?
 Because saving lives is not their priority – making money is.
 Just take a look at the numbers:

-- For every $1 pharmaceutical companies spend on R&D for a new drug, they spend $19 on advertising that drug
+- For every $1 pharmaceutical company spend on R&D for a new drug, they spend $19 on advertising that drug

-- 1 in 4 senior citizens skip doses of their prescribed medications in an attempt to reduce the amount of money they have spend on drugs
+- 1 in 4 senior citizens skip doses of their prescribed medications in an attempt to reduce the amount of money they have to spend on drugs